ChibiOS/ChibiOS/readme.txt

   in the board.h file, there is no more the need to put -DSTM32F10X_xx into the makefile.
 - NEW: Added the palSetBusMode() capability to the STM8 PAL driver.
-- CHANGE: Renamed the STM32 and STM8 PAL configuration structures to PALConfig, it is better to have the same name for this structure in all ports.
+- CHANGE: Renamed the STM32, STM8, LPC214x, AT91SAM7x, MSP430 and simulators
+  PAL configuration structures to PALConfig, it is better to have the same name for this structure in all ports (like for all the other drivers).
 - Tested the STM8 port with the latest RKit-STM8_2.28.10.0092.
 It works but the new compiler shows a general performance regression except in one test case.